Windy Benchmark

 Wanted to do something low-key, as I hope to get several Arizona peaks in later this week, and Windy Benchmark came to mind.
 This benchmark sits atop a small bump above one of the tunnels on the San Diego and Arizona Eastern Railway.
 The hike out to it is pretty mild, so it was a perfect adventure to invite a non-peakbagger along on.
 While I had done some peaks with Mark back in 2019, a knee injury meant he needed to stay mostly flat, so this hike would be perfect.
 We made the long drive out toward Dos Cabezas, but it went quickly as we had not seen each other for some time.
 After making our way past the windmills, we drove toward our starting point along the east side of the tracks.
 Just before the old water tower sits Cabez Benchmark.
 I pulled off and hopped out of the car, scouring the desert floor to see if I could locate it.
 Sure enough, there it was, affixed to the ground.
 It is not on any list, but it was still fun to find.

 We parked at the usual spot for those hiking out to Indian Hill or taking the northern approach to the Goat Canyon Trestle.
 In addition to wanting to summit Windy Benchmark, I had hoped to locate the Blue Sun Cave.
 This is an incredible pictograph site, but its location is carefully guarded to preserve it.
 I was able to deduce its approximate location, so off we went.
 I knew it was around Indian Hill, so it was not going to be too far out of our way.
 We cruised across the open desert until we came to where it should be located.
 I scanned the rocky hillside, looking for a possible cave entrance.
 Spotting what appeared to be something, I went ahead to survey it.
 Another clue to its location is a rock covered in morteros, so I knew I was probably on the right track.
 I scrambled up and over some boulders, and there it was!
 Mark followed me up and we stood before some incredible images.
-I took a moment to reflect on the legacy of these drawings, wondering what they truly meant to the people that drew them.
+I took a moment to reflect on the legacy of these drawings, wondering what they truly meant to the people who drew them.

 Leaving with our photos and memories, we set off back toward Windy Benchmark.
 I spotted the rocky draw that I had erroneously attempted to climb thinking that was the route to Indian Hill.
 Once back on the old jeep road, we soon found ourselves at the ruins of one of the work camps.
 We poked around a bit before starting down the tracks.
 Now technically, walking on the tracks is trespassing, but I was not worried about it.
 After about 1/2 mile we came to the base of Windy Benchmark.